Student Guide (including terms & conditions)

 4. Confidentiality and privacy

-It is a condition of enrolment with us that you give us permission to respond to third parties (including other RTOs) requesting confirmation of the authenticity of any certification (testamurs or statements of authority) that we have issued to you.
+It is a condition of enrolment with us that you give us permission to respond to any third party (such as other RTOs) requesting confirmation of the authenticity of any certification (testamurs or Statements of Attainment) that we have issued to you.
+From October 2021, Plenty Training’s PDF and paper testamurs (i.e., the certificate that we issue you upon successful course completion) contain a QRCODE that allows independent parties to easily verify the authenticity of your certification online.
+This includes verification of your name, the units you were awarded, the certificate number and date of issue.

 5. Fees and charges